The problem(s) with commercial pet foods

 As an informed consumer, I have made my choice to stick with foods that do not contain these by-products.
 Learning that the product is mixed into chicken feed and livestock feed and therefore, enters them into the human food chain, means that we need to consider what our own family eats.

 All Natural: As a result of the pet food fiasco, many commercial pet food manufacturers have been marketing “all natural” brands.
-This means little because the term “natural” is not regulated in the food industry for pet or even human consumption for that matter!
+This means little because the term “natural” is not regulated in the food industry for pet or even human consumption for that matter.

-So, what about the dog food?
-Two of the most genetically engineered foods in the U.S today are corn and soy.
+GMO INGREDIENTS: Two of the most genetically engineered foods in the U.S today are corn and soy.
 Both GMO corn and soy are heavily used in the human food supply and more likely to be used in commercial dog foods.
 Most people know that dogs cannot digest corn yet some manufacturers use it as a filler.
 Soy, however, is another ingredient that is making its way into dog foods.
 It would be in your dog’s best interest to question the manufacturer about the use of GMO ingredients and avoid such whenever possible.

 A little time is all it takes to become an informed pet owner and consumer.
 Ignorance is a manufacturer’s greatest customer.
 Thankfully, there are alternatives available as well as raw food manufacturers who know what we want for our pets.